software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 {: .important-title }

-> Exercise 8
+> Exercise 9
 >
 > Create a new "test" label for test-related tasks.

 {: .important-title }

-> Exercise 9
+> Exercise 10
 >
-> Create a new package `fi.haagahelia.coolreads.controller` for the project's controller class tests.
+> Create a new package `fi.haagahelia.quizzer.controller` for the project's controller class tests.
 You can do this in Eclipse by right-clicking the `src/test/java` folder and choosing New > Package.
-Implement a `ReadingRecommendationRestControllerTest` test class within the package with the following test methods for the `/api/recommendations` REST API endpoint:
+Implement a `QuizRestControllerTest` test class within the package with the following test methods for the GET `/api/quizzes` endpoint:
 >
-> - `getRecommendationsReturnsEmptyListWhenNoRecommendationsExist`: send a request to the `/api/recommendations` without saving a recommendation to the database.
+> - `getAllQuizzesReturnsEmptyListWhenNoQuizzesExist`: send a GET request to the `/api/quizzes` without saving a quiz to the database.
 Then, the response should have an empty list
-> - `getRecommendationsReturnsListOfRecommendationsWhenRecommendationsExist`: save a few recommendations to the database and send a request to the `/api/recommendations`.
-Then, the response should have a list of the saved recommendations
+> - `getAllQuizzesReturnsListOfPublishedQuizzesWhenQuizzesExist`: save a few quizzes (both published and non-published) to the database and send a GET request to the `/api/quizzes`.
+Then, the response should have a list of the saved _published quizzes_
->
-> Create an issue for this task and add it to the Sprint 3 Backlog project.
-Add "test" and "task" labels for the issue.
-You don't need to add a user story label for the issue.

-{: .important-title }

-> Exercise 10
->
-> Implement a `CategoryRestControllerTest` test class with the following test methods for the `/api/categories` REST API endpoint:
->
-> - `getCategoriesReturnsEmptyListWhenNoCategoriesExist`: send a request to the `/api/categories` without saving a category to the database.
-Then, the response should have an empty list
-> - `getCategoriesReturnsListOfCategoriesWhenCategoriesExist`: save a few categories to the database and send a request to the `/api/categories`.
-The, the response should have a list of the saved categories
 >
 > Create an issue for this task and add it to the Sprint 3 Backlog project.
 Add "test" and "task" labels for the issue.
 You don't need to add a user story label for the issue.